FairDP: Certified Fairness with Differential Privacy: Background

-The paper considers datasets $D = \{(x_i, a_i, y_i)\}_{i = 1}^n$ whose samples are drawn from an unknown distribution.
-Therein, $x_i \in \mathcal{X} \subset \mathbb{R}^d$ is a sensitive feature vector, $a_i \in \mathcal{A} = [K]$ is a (group of) protected group attribute(s), and $y_i \in \mathcal{Y} = \{0,1\}$ is a binary class label, similar to previous work \cite{celis2021fair,wang2020robust,icml2022}.
+We consider datasets $D = \{(x_i, a_i, y_i)\}_{i = 1}^n$ whose samples are drawn from an unknown distribution.
+Therein, $x_i \in \mathcal{X} \subset \mathbb{R}^d$ is a sensitive feature vector, $a_i \in \mathcal{A} = [K]$ is a (set of) protected group attribute(s), and $y_i \in \mathcal{Y} = \{0,1\}$ is a binary class label, similar to previous work \citep{celis2021fair,icml2022}.
 For example, consider a classifier for predicting whether individuals may qualify for a loan.
 The data features $x_i$ may describe the individuals' education, current job, and zip code.
 The protected attribute $a_i$ may describe the individual's gender or race, and the label $y_i$ indicates whether the individual would successfully repay a loan or not.
-The paper also uses notation $D_k = \{(x_i, a_i = k, y_i)\}_{i = 1}^{n_k}$ to denote a non-overlapping partition over dataset $D$ which contains exclusively the individuals belonging to a protected group $k$ and $\cap_k D_k = \emptyset$.
-Although the results in this paper consider only one protected attribute, the results can be directly generalized to multiple protected attributes (see Appendix \ref{appx:extend}).
+We also use $D_k = \{(x_i, a_i = k, y_i)\}_{i = 1}^{n_k}$ to denote a non-overlapping partition over dataset $D$ which contains exclusively the individuals belonging to a protected group $k$ and $\cap_k D_k = \emptyset$.